 The Brunei-U.S. English Language Enrichment Program for ASEAN is a new initiative aimed at strengthening ASEAN's integration and global engagement by raising the level of English language skills and regional knowledge in ASEAN countries.

-The International Forum for Education 2020: Addresses the need for new paradigms in education that will respond to transforming economic, social and cultural changes.
-These changes result from increased globalization, heightened interdependency and uneven development among nations.
+The Asian Pacific Higher Education Research Partnership (APHERP) developed out of the East-West Center's International Forum for Education 2020, which was initiated to address the need for new paradigms in education that will respond to transforming economic, social and cultural changes.

 The East-West Center (EWC) is at the forefront of educating people of the Asia Pacific region to meet the evolving demands of global change.
 Since its founding in 1960, the Center has promoted the development of a stable, prosperous, and peaceful Asia Pacific community through programs of cooperative study, training, and research.